15 Years Of Empowering NRIs

 • Extracurricular activities.

-• To keep up appearances.
+• Keeping up appearances.

-• Throwing parties
+• Throwing parties.

-• Buying cars
+• Buying cars.

 • Branded clothes and accessories.